jmsdnns/killabeez/README.md

 The main considerations:

-1. We need AWS resources
+1. Using or creating the necessary AWS resources
-2. We want to control some number of EC2 instances in parallel (via SSH & SFTP)
+2. Controlling ec2 instances in parallel using SSH & SFTP
-3. We want to use this foundation to create execution plans for coordinated behaviors
+3. Coordinating parallel execution of complex tasks
-4. Flexible configuration
+4. Flexible handling of each resource's stdout, stderr
-5. Option to stream output to local files or stash output remotely and collect it all after
+5. Keeping all streamed output, uploads, and downloads neatly managed per instance

 Going from nothing to running `ls -a` on 20 new instances looks like this: